 For a choice of supercharge~\(\Q\) in the supersymmetry algebra, and of a \(\Q\)-exact deformation term \(\Q V\) such that \(\Q^2 V=0\), supersymmetric localization reduces the partition function to an integral over saddle points of \(\Q V\).
 When \(\Q V\) is chosen appropriately, in particular with a positive semidefinite bosonic part, the integral is finite dimensional and more tractable than the original path integral.

-One choice of deformation term leads to an expression of the partition function as an integral over the Coulomb branch~\cite{Benini:2012ui,Doroud:2012xw}:\footnote{Our normalization differs by \((2\pi)^{\dim\lie{h}}\) from~\cite{Doroud:2012xw} as this will simplify the expression of dualities.}
+One choice of deformation term leads to an expression of the partition function as an integral over the Coulomb branch~\cite{Benini:2012ui,Doroud:2012xw} (\cite{Hori:2013ika,Honda:2013uca}~corrected a sign):\footnote{Our normalization differs by \((2\pi)^{\dim\lie{h}}\) from~\cite{Doroud:2012xw} as this will simplify the expression of dualities.}